GCMoses/Tecky/README.md

 With time Godwilling if the business grow you will want to upgrade to upgrade to my larger scale version of this application.
-Larger scale version will include orders, transactions using credit card, shipping info and data table where admin can view everything inquiry, place order and send you a purchase receipt larger scale app site https://techsupz.azurewebsites.net/ I can't post the repository, because it hold sensetive info.
+Larger scale version will include orders, transactions using credit card, shipping info and data table where admin can view everything inquiry, place order and send you a purchase receipt larger scale app site

-Created by Junior Software Engineer
+I can't post the repository, because it hold sensetive info.

-Gilmore Moses
+Created by Gilmore Moses